-Rule 22 - Conflict of Interest with Cases Pending Before the Colorado Judicial Department & Outside Employment
+Rule 21 - Outside Employment, Volunteer Activity & Conflict of Interest with Cases Pending Before the Colorado Judicial Department

-22.A.
-Principal Vocation of Employees - Judicial employment shall be the principal vocation of employees.
-Employees must provide notice and obtain approval from their

-Administrative Authority before beginning any volunteer opportunity or secondary employment.
-Any request for approval is subject to all requirements in Rule 22.B.
-Pursuant to Rule 22.B.6, an employee must also immediately notify their Administrative Authority if the nature of their volunteer activity, or secondary employment, changes after the employee has received approval.
-An employee should review all approved voluntary opportunities or secondary employment requests annually to confirm that the notice provided accurately reflects the employee's current volunteer activities or secondary employment duties, and update any requests as appropriate, including notifying the Administrative Authority that the employee no longer maintains secondary employment or engages in the volunteer activity.
+21.A.
+Principal Vocation of Employees Judicial employment shall be the principal vocation of employees.
+Employees must provide notice and obtain approval from their Administrative Authority before beginning any volunteer opportunity or secondary employment.
+Any request for approval is subject to all requirements in Rule 21.B.
+Pursuant to Rule 21.B.6 Employees must sign an attestation that any volunteer activity or secondary employment meets the conditions of Rule 21.B and will not overlap or conflict with the Department work schedule.
 Failure by an employee to provide notice of and obtain approval for volunteer activities or secondary employment may result in a corrective or disciplinary action.

-22.B.
-Conditions of Outside Employment/Volunteer Activities - An employee may engage in outside employment and volunteer activities if the following conditions are met:
+21.B.
+Conditions of Outside Employment/Volunteer Activities An employee may engage in outside employment and volunteer activities if the following conditions are met:

 - 1. The outside employment/volunteer activity does not interfere with job performance; - 2.
 The outside employment/volunteer activity does not conflict with the interest of the Judicial Department or the State of Colorado; - 3.
 The outside employment/volunteer activity is not the type which could reasonably give rise to criticism or suspicion of conflicting interest or duties; and - 4.
 The employee has obtained prior written approval from the Administrative Authority.
 Each outside employment/volunteer activity request shall be submitted on a separate form.
 The Request for Outside Employment/Volunteer Activity form can be found in the Human Resources section of Judicialnet under "Forms". - 5.
 If the employee is requesting employment with another Colorado State agency, prior approval is required, and the Director of Human Resources shall be informed prior to work commencing. - 6.
-If any terms or conditions of the outside employment/volunteer activity change, the employee must re-submit the request for outside employment/volunteer activity and receive proper approval. - 7.
+If any terms or conditions of the outside employment/volunteer activity change, the employee must resubmit the request for outside employment/volunteer activity and receive proper approval. - 7.
 Employees are prohibited from applying for and/or accepting an appointment to independent agency judicial boards or commissions unless otherwise specified in statute.
 Independent agency judicial boards or commissions include, but are not limited to, the Judicial Nominating Commission, Judicial Performance Commission, Judicial Discipline Commission, the Public Defender Commission, Child Protection Ombudsman Board of Directors, Office of Respondent Parents' Council Commission, Office of Child's Representative Board of Directors, and the Independent Ethics Commission.
 New employees joining the branch who are currently appointed to one of the aforementioned commissions or boards must step down from service within 90 calendar days from the first date of Judicial employment.
 Employees currently appointed to one of the aforementioned commissions or boards as of July 1, 2018, must step down from their position within 90 calendar days from July 1, 2018, and may not seek or accept another term of service.
 Any exceptions to this rule must be granted by the Chief Justice or the State Court Administrator, or designee.

-22.C.
-Conflict of Interest with Cases Pending Before the Court - An employee shall immediately notify the Administrative Authority of any case filed with any judicial jurisdiction where the employee has a personal, business, or family interest.
+21.C.
+Conflict of Interest with Cases Pending Before the Court An employee shall immediately notify the Administrative Authority of any case filed with any judicial jurisdiction where the employee has a personal, business, or family interest.
 The employee shall avoid any involvement in the processing of the matter before the court or probation, including electronically accessing the case.
 Failure to immediately report the existence of such matters in writing, but in no event later than 3 calendar days after the employee becomes aware of the conflict, may result in a corrective or disciplinary action.

-Rule 23 - Political Activity
+Rule 22 - Political Activity

-23.A.
+22.A.
 Political Activity